Statistical Guarantees for Approximate Stationary Points of Shallow Neural Networks: Numerical observations

 These observations reveal that: First, global optimization for neural networks is far reaching even for very simple neural networks.
 Second, very practical outputs in deep learning (approximate stationary points) can still generalize well---for linear networks and beyond.
+We provide the similar result for a larger network in Table~\ref{Tab-optim-appen} and more detailed experiment explanations in Appendix Section~\ref{moreExperiments}.